DanRepik/api_foundry/readme.md

 **__properties**

 The `__properties` metadata parameter restricts the properties of objects returned by API-Foundry.
-By default, API-Foundry returns all properties of an object, excluding object and array properties.
+By default, API-Foundry returns all authorized properties of an object, excluding object and array properties.
 These properties must be explicitly selected using this parameter.

 The format of the parameter value is a space-delimited list of regular expressions.
-Only properties matching any of the expressions are included in the result set.
+Only authorized properties matching any of the expressions are included in the result set.

 When this parameter is omitted, API-Foundry uses the expression `.*` to select all non-object or non-array properties.
 When included, API-Foundry does not include any properties by default, and all properties must be explicitly selected.